Dahlsen United Nations Essay for the Rio+20 conference.

 interviewed by television, radio and the print media.

-In 2013 John began a Doctorate in Philosophy (PhD Candidature) at the Charles Darwin University N.T.
+In 2013 John was offered and accepted a Doctorate in Philosophy (PhD Candidature) at the Charles Darwin University N.T.
 Australia.

 Reviewed by John T Spike at the 2003